jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_alarm.md

 #### Message

 Add message text to the Message field.
 Message text is displayed in the **Details** column of the **Alarm Log** when the alarm is raised.
-To include variables in the text see Alarms - Message Variables.
+To include variables in the text see [Alarms - Message Variables][enterprise_cfgmonitor_alarm_messagevariables].

 ## Collect additional diagnostic information

 ### Select

 Collect additional data in the Playback Database to assist you in resolving the root cause of the alarm.
-For more information, see Collect additional diagnostic information.

 <ul>
 {% assign sorted_pages = (site.pages | sort: 'title') %}